GHP012/Team21/README.md

 ## Description
-The first function calculates the mean, median, variance, standard deviation, minimum and maximum of of list of items.
+The first function calculates the mean, median, variance, standard deviation, minimum and maximum of list of items.
 The second function takes in a list of integers and returns a dictionary of the five number summary.
 The third function is a date parser function that extracts the date from a given column and returns only the date in 'yyyy-mm-dd' format.
 The fourth function takes in a pandas dataframe and returns a modified dataframe that includes two new columns that contain information  about the municipality and hashtag of the tweet.